-To deliver the First Aid at Work course, a trainer must have the same qualification as what they are teaching or higher, plus a recognised teaching qualification.
-This can be an NVQ level 3 in education and teaching, PTTLS or a ‘Train The Trainer’ course; usually around 5 days long.
-All of our instructors are from a medical background in some way.
-Our two main trainers are qualified as ‘advanced trauma practitioners’.
-They have used many of the skills they teach in real life.
+To deliver the First Aid at Work course, a trainer must have the same qualification as the level they are teaching or higher, plus a recognised teaching qualification.
+This qualification can be an NVQ level 3 in education and teaching, PTTLS or a 'Train The Trainer' course, usually around five days long.
+All of our instructors have a medical background.
+Our two main trainers are qualified as 'advanced trauma practitioners'.
+Their 'real life' experiences have seen them make good use of the skills they teach regularly.

 When we use other trainers:

 We only work with trainers who have credible skills and experience:

 - Trainers are either currently practising in their areas of delivery or have vast and recent hands-on experience.
 Our trainers do not teach by reading from a PowerPoint only.
 We ensure they do lots of practical work and prepare you for the real world.

 - Trainers are qualified to a minimum level that is above the course levels we allow them to teach.

 - Our instructors are trained to make the course understandable, fun, interesting and worthwhile for everyone involved.
 They will make sure that before you leave the room, you are extremely confident, competent, and know how to maintain your newfound skills.

 We have developed our own unique training methods, which have proven very effective.
 As a result, we receive great feedback, with our candidates gaining the vital skills they need in a comfortable learning environment.